The admissions process may vary slightly by college, but follow the checklist below for a general guideline:

 Also, click on a link below to learn more about these topics which may be a part of your admission process:

-Reduced tuition possible for some degrees not available in Mississippi:
+Reduced tuition possible for some degrees that are not available in Mississippi:

 Is the degree program you have chosen not available in Mississippi?
 Have you found your program at an out-of-state institution, but the higher tuition is a barrier?